biolab/orange3/doc/visual-programming/source/widgets/data/file.rst

 Loading your data
 -----------------

--  Orange can import any comma, .xlsx or tab-delimited data file.
-Use :doc:`File widget<../data/file>` and then, if needed, select class and meta attributes in :doc:`Select Columns<../data/selectcolumns>` widget.
+-  Orange can import any comma, .xlsx or tab-delimited data file or URL.
+Use the :doc:`File widget<../data/file>` and then, if needed, select class and meta attributes.
 -  To specify the domain and the type of the attribute, attribute names can be preceded with a label followed by a hash.
 Use c for class and m for meta attribute, i to ignore a column, and C, D, S for